AlgorithmsSliding Window

 Fixed-Size Windows

-These sliding windows maintain a constant size as they traverse through an array.
-The left and right pointers move together, and for each step, we add one new element and remove the oldest element.
+Fixed-size sliding windows keep a constant size as they traverse an array.
+The left and right pointers move together, and at each step, we add one new element and remove the oldest one.
 This pattern works well for finding patterns of fixed length, similar to how a ruler measures fixed distances as you slide it across a surface.

 def sliding_window_sums(self, nums: list[int], k: int) -> list[int]: